Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 I love it so much that I host all of my sites on it, and prefer to use it whenever and wherever possible.
 The WordPress CMS is one of the best in the world, and there’s a reason millions of websites use it.
 It’s secure, simple, customizable, and all-in-all pleasant to use.
 In all of our time running my websites, I’ve never once looked elsewhere simply because there isn’t much that WordPress can’t do.

 There is however, a major difference between WordPress.com and WordPress.org.
+And unless you’re using the right one, you may be in for some major headaches down the road.

 WordPress.com is a blogging portal that lets you start your own blog for free.
 You sign up, put in some information about the site you’re looking to create, and it’s made.
 The process is extremely quick and easy.